 - Department of Workforce Services

 - Attorney General’s Office

-The Campaign Chair, with the approval of the Board, shall appoint a Campaign Treasurer and Campaign Committee members.
+The Campaign Chair, with the approval of the Board, shall appoint a Campaign Treasurer.

 The Board may invite representatives from the charitable organizations to act as advisors to the Board on campaigns or matters of coordination between such organizations and the Board.